 You will recognise the areas that have threadworm by smell.
 Threadworms give off a bad odour and you will smell them before you see them.
 If you can’t smell them then with a hammer and chisel dig away at any areas with round holes about the size of a worm.

-A good way to protect your hull from thread worms is to apply six lays of epoxy primer.
+A good way to protect your hull from thread worms is to apply six layers of epoxy primer.
 This is not a 100% guarantee but it does greatly reduce the amount of threadworms.